Sankardev: Songs

-He is a musician; All his creations were orienting to the Vishanav religion and one set of them is called 'Holy Songs', which are known as 'Borgeet(Bargit or Bargeet)' till today in Assam.
+He was a musician; all his creations were orienting to the Vishanav religion and one set of them is called 'Holy Songs', which are known even today as 'Borgeet' (or Bargit or Bargeet) in Assam.

 The Borgeets (literally: great songs) are devotional songs, set to music and sung in various raga styles.
 These styles are slightly different from either the Hindustani or the Carnatic styles.
 The songs themselves are written in the 'Brajavali' language.